microsoft/nni/docs/en_US/GeneralNasInterfaces.md

 Example of weight sharing on NNI.

-## [__TODO__] General tuning algorithms for NAS
+## General tuning algorithms for NAS

 Like hyperparameter tuning, a relatively general algorithm for NAS is required.
 The general programming interface makes this task easier to some extent.
-We have a RL-based tuner algorithm for NAS from our contributors.
+We have an [RL tuner based on PPO algorithm](https://github.com/microsoft/nni/tree/master/src/sdk/pynni/nni/ppo_tuner) for NAS.
 We expect efforts from community to design and implement better NAS algorithms.

-More tuning algorithms for NAS.

 ## [__TODO__] Export best neural architecture and code